Run a specified number of simulations with identical parameters

 quarantine

-a logical scalar: whether quarantine is in effect, if TRUE then traced contacts are isolated before symptom onset
+a logical scalar: whether quarantine is in effect, if TRUE then traced contacts are isolated before symptom onset; defaults to FALSE

 Value